UniMath/agda-unimath/src/metric-spaces/extensional-pseudometric-spaces.lagda.md

 ## See also

-- [metric spaces](metric-spaces.metric-spaces.md): the type of extensional pseudometric spaces.
+- Extensional
+  pseudometric spaces are called [metric spaces](metric-spaces.metric-spaces.md).